 Legendary venture capitalist Bill Gurley (Benchmark) returns to discuss the state of the venture capital markets.
 He argues that the trend of companies staying private for too long has created “zombie unicorns” and reduced accountability.
 He also touches on the impact of AI, the regulatory environment, and why liquidity is essential for a healthy startup ecosystem.

-Being involved in venture capital investing across Southeast Asia, the issues discussed here hit particularly close to home.
+Living and investing in Southeast Asia, Gurley’s warning about “Zombie Unicorns” is the reality we face daily.
 In markets with less developed capital, the possibility of exiting through an IPO feels even more distant.
 That’s why we focus so heavily on Distributed to Paid-in (DPI), sometimes even more than Total Value to Paid-in (TVPI), given the real challenges in securing an exit.
 This episode sparked a thought in my mind about the potential of tokenization to create secondary markets for companies that would otherwise remain strictly private.
-I’m genuinely excited to see where this goes.
+Until then, we are artificially inflating valuations without proving real value.
+Liquidity is the only honest metric.

 Listen to the episode: